Expert Advice: 9 Marathon Training Tips

 4. Get comfortable at being uncomfortable - Near the end of the marathon you will inevitably have to “dig deep” to achieve your goal.
 Embrace “suffering”/holding a pace when your legs are tiring.
 Marathon world record holder Eliud Kipchoge smiles when the going gets tough.

 6. Explore - use the long runs to find new routes.
-Try to practice running continuously to replicate race day.
+Try to practise running continuously to replicate race day.

 7. Key sessions/races/time trials - embrace your competitive spirit and get used to pushing yourself